upb-lea/reinforcement_learning_course_materials/paper/paper.md

 # Summary

 We present an open-source repository of an extensive course on reinforcement learning.
 It is specifically designed for master students in engineering and computer science.
 The course aims to introduce beginners to the fundamentals of reinforcement learning and progress towards advanced algorithms.
-This is done using examples spanning from games to control engineering tasks.
+This is done using examples spanning many different classic control engineering tasks.
 It is structured to be accessible to students with limited prior programming experience by introducing the basics of Python.

 The course spans 14 weeks, comprising 14 lectures and 12 exercises.
 Accompanying video materials from real lectures and exercises are provided to aid in understanding the course content.
 They are available on the departments' [YouTube channel](https://www.youtube.com/@uni_pb_lea/playlists) under an Creative Commons license.
 The open-source nature of the course allows other teachers to freely adapt the materials for their own teaching purposes.
 The primary goal is to equip learners with a solid theory of reinforcement learning principles, as well as the practical tools to solve real-world engineering problems from different domains, such as electrical engineering.